christopherwk210/gm-bot/src/shared/assets/markdown/help.all.md

-Hi, I'm GameMakerBot.
+Hi, I'm unityBot.
 Here are some of my available commands:
 ```
 !help        - outputs this message

-!resources   - outputs a list of trusted resources to assist with your GameMaker Studio journey
+!resources   - outputs a list of trusted resources to assist with your unity Studio journey

 !docs        - outputs the URL to the documentation of a GML function
                usage: !docs [function_name] [version] [-i]